agavazov/go-kv-database/README.md

 ### HaProxy configuration

-Right now the load balancer config is at bare minimum level
+Right now the load balancer env is at bare minimum level